 Add a new server¶

-When you access FRAM, navigate to the Manage server.
-See screenshot below.
+When you access FRAM, navigate to Manage Server.

 From this screen you can add new servers to the Enterprise Dashboard or manage existing servers.